Nik7s/Fundamentals/README.md

 ___________________________________________________________
 # Visual Studio Code
 - The lightweight version of Visual Studio 2019 Community.

-## Workspace
-- You have one workspace in alexanderfluna that should include all other folders so you can see multiple at once.
-- 'M' next to files means "modified"
-- 'U' next to files means "untracked" (new / not yet pushed to GitHub)

 ## Extensions
 - Install the C/C++ & Python extensions.